eminalemdar/2048/kubernetes/kro/README.md

-# KRO (Kubernetes Resource Operator) Manifests
+# KRO (Kube Resource Orchestrator) Manifests

 This directory contains KRO ResourceGraphDefinitions and instances for deploying the 2048 game with AWS resources managed through Kubernetes.

 ## 🤔 What is KRO?

-**KRO (Kubernetes Resource Operator)** is a Kubernetes operator that enables you to create **custom APIs** for managing complex resource compositions.
+**KRO (Kube Resource Orchestrator)** is a Kubernetes operator that enables you to create **custom APIs** for managing complex resource compositions.
 Think of it as a way to build your own Kubernetes resources that can create and manage multiple other resources as a single unit.

 ### **Key Concepts:**